pjakiela/ECON523/exercises/E6-TOT.md

 ## More Fun with Stata

 The relatively low take-up rates for microfinance loans can be interpreted as evidence that not everyone wants to be an entrepreneur, and several studies have found that access to credit is more effective at helping people expand their businesses than at encouraging non-entrepreneurs to start new businesses.
 The variable `any_old_biz` is an indicator for operating a microenterprise prior to the start of the study.
 Restrict your sample to those who were already operating microenterprises before Spandana's expansion, and estimate the impact of Spandana loans on microenterprise profits, revenues, and assets in this restricted sample.
 Store your results in an Excel table (but don't over-write your earlier work).
+What do these results suggest about the impacts of microfinance?